-Concordia Conservatory's programs in Songwriting, Composition and Music Theory amplify your creativity and solidify your fundamentals.
-Lessons are tailored to the interests of each student, whether you want to develop your skills in composing, theory, songwriting, and arranging.
-And we offer frequent readings, concerts, and recording sessions to get your music performed, recorded...and shared!
+Concordia Conservatory's programs in Songwriting, Composition and Music Theory amplify creativity and solidify fundamentals.
+We tailor lessons to your interests, whether you want to develop your skills in songwriting, composition, arranging, writing lyrics or music theory.

-Concordia Conservatory offers private lessons in composition, theory, songwriting, and arranging for beginning through advanced students of all ages.
-Enrollment is open to students for all ages and abilities who have played an instrument for at least two years.
-We offer lessons in 30, 45, and 60-minute lengths, and first-time students are required to interview with the Executive Director prior to registration.
+Students of all ages can take songwriting, composition and music theory lessons with the Conservatory's accomplished faculty.
+Enrollment is open to those who have played an instrument for at least two years, and first-time students are required to interview with the Executive Director prior to registration.

 Songwriting & Composition students who began their education at Concordia Conservatory have gone on to participate in prestigious summer programs, win awards and pursue undergraduate degrees in composition.
 Lessons are project-based and traverse a breadth of musical genres.

 Performance opportunities take place year-round.
 Student composers build their portfolios and collaborate with faculty performers as they enhance, present and record their work.